AanishRahmani/peerlink/README.md

 - [ ] **Metadata Sync for every file imdividually** — Improved CRDT for folder structures, not just files kind of like git.
 - [ ] **Web UI for File Management** — Beautiful browser-based dashboard.
 ---

+## License

+This project includes original work from Protocol Labs.

+Additional contributions and a lot of modifications by **Aanish Rahmani** are licensed under the [MIT License](./LICENSES/LICENSE.AANISH).